cs3110/textbook/src/chapters/ds/memoization.md

 Although this code uses imperative constructs (specifically, array update), the side effects are not visible outside the function `fibm`.
 So from a client's perspective, `fibm` is functional.
-There's not need to mention the imperative implementation (i.e., the benign side effects) that are used internally.
+There's no need to mention the imperative implementation (i.e., the benign side effects) that are used internally.

 ## Memoization Using Higher-order Functions